-() net of the effect of the forward exchange transactions () 99 loans were outstanding as of 31 December 2016.
-In addition to these 99 loans, 3 overdue amortizations have been separated from the on-time portion of outstanding NGN loans and reclassified as USD loans.
-Similarly, 1 additional loan with 2 separate overdue amortizations has been split into two USD loans according to the NGN/USD exchange rates fixed at the payments' due dates."
+^() net of the effect of the forward exchange transactions () 99 loans were outstanding as of 31 December 2016.
+In addition to these 99 loans, 3 overdue amortizations have been separated from the on-time portion of outstanding NGN loans. dates."